Keto Bread

 How to make keto bread in a loaf pan

 Start by melting the mozzarella and cream cheese together in the microwave (about 90 seconds, stirring halfway).
-While that melts, combine the almond flour, protein powder, baking powder, and baking soda in a food processor.
-Add the melted cheese mixture, eggs, and sour cream, then pulse until a smooth dough forms.
+One tip from reader Carla that I wish I’d figured out sooner: let the cheese mixture cool for a full minute before adding the eggs.
+If you add them while it’s too hot, they scramble slightly and the dough turns grainy.
+While the cheese cools, combine the almond flour, protein powder, baking powder, and baking soda in a food processor.
+Add the melted cheese, eggs, and sour cream, then pulse until a smooth dough forms.
 Don’t overmix.
 You want it combined, not gummy.

-Press the dough into a greased loaf pan.
-The dough will be sticky, so wet your hands or use a spatula.
+Press the dough into a loaf pan lined with parchment paper and greased with cooking spray.
+The dough is sticky, so wet your hands or use a spatula.
 Smooth the top as flat as you can.
-Bake at 375 degrees for about 20 minutes until the top is golden brown and a toothpick comes out clean.
+Bake at 325 degrees for 30-32 minutes until the top is golden brown and a toothpick comes out clean.
+If you want a crispier, more golden crust, I’ve had good results bumping the temp to 350 and checking at 28 minutes.

 Let it cool in the pan for at least 10 minutes before turning it out onto a wire rack.
-Then let it cool another 20-30 minutes before slicing.
-If you slice it too early, the crumb will be gummy in the center and the slices will fall apart.
-I’ve made this mistake too many times trying to get a warm slice — it’s worth the wait.
-Once cooled, you should get about 18 slices if you cut them the thickness of regular sandwich bread.
-Toast the slices for the best texture.
+Then wait another 30 minutes minimum before slicing.
+If you slice too early, the crumb will be gummy in the center and the slices fall apart.
+I’ve made this mistake too many times trying to sneak a warm slice.
+Once cooled, you should get about 18 slices at regular sandwich-bread thickness.
+Toast for the best texture.

 Youtube